rskew/soaked/README.md

 ## Running it

 This project uses [MicroPython](https://micropython.org/).
-I'm running an [ESP32](http://esp32.net/) microcontroller, with digital I/O controlling relays that switch 24VAC to a couple of solenoid valves, which are part of the drip watering system in my front yard.
+I'm running an [ESP32](http://esp32.net/) microcontroller, with digital I/O controlling relays that switch a couple of solenoid valves which are part of the drip watering system in my front yard.

 ## License